-Each year we celebrate American Education Week the week before Thanksgiving, but why?
+We celebrate American Education Week the week before Thanksgiving each year, but why?
 And what is it?
 Here's all you, or your PTA/PTO group, need to know.

-American Education Week is a week of celebrating our public education community.
-We thank and celebrate everyone from the custodian, to librarian, to bus driver, to principal.
-In 1919, the NEA and the American Legion met to discuss how to raise awareness for the importance of public education.
-At the time, a quarter of WWI draftees were illiterate and both organizations wanted to figure out a way to promote the need for education.
+American Education Week is a week celebrating our public education community.
+We thank and celebrate everyone from the custodian, librarian, bus driver, and principal.
+In 1919, the NEA and the American Legion met to discuss how to raise awareness of the importance of public education.
+At the time, a quarter of WWI draftees were illiterate, and both organizations wanted to figure out a way to promote the need for education.
 Over the next two years, they adopted resolutions to support these efforts.
-In December 1921, in an effort to "spotlight" education, the NEA and the American Legion co-sponsored the first American Education Week.
-In 1922, the US Office of Education joined as the third sponsor and the National PTA became the fourth sponsor in 1938.
-In the years that followed, additional co-sponsors joined and today there are 13 co-sponsors.
+In December 1921, to "spotlight" education, the NEA and the American Legion co-sponsored the first American Education Week.
+In 1922, the US Office of Education joined as the third sponsor, and the National PTA became the fourth sponsor in 1938.
+In the following years, additional co-sponsors joined; today, there are 13 co-sponsors.

 Celebrated the week before Thanksgiving, American Education Week has a different focus for each of the five days in that week.
 Although there are many different ways to celebrate those themes, here are a few ideas:

 Monday: Kick-Off Day